-This adage – advertising is what you pay for, publicity is what you pray for – was coined by Helen Woodward, the first female advertising executive in the U.S. back in 1938.
+This adage – advertising is what you pay for, publicity is what you pray for – was coined by Helen Woodward, the first female advertising executive in the U.S., back in 1938.

-Well, the introduction of the vehicle was not a smashing success – or maybe it was.
-During the big reveal, Tesla’s head of design, Franz von Holzhausen, threw a metal ball at the front left window before an audience that included dozens of reporters.
+Well, the introduction of the vehicle was not a smashing success – or, for publicity’s sake, it was.
+During the big reveal, Tesla’s head of design, Franz von Holzhausen, threw a metal ball at the front left window of the truck before an audience that included dozens of reporters.

-Musk reported that within 48 hours of the awkward demonstration, Tesla received nearly 150,000 orders for the Cybertruck.
+Musk reported that within 48 hours of the awkward demonstration, Tesla received 150,000 orders for the Cybertruck.

 It looks like Woodward was right.
 Publicity, good or bad, can really pay off.

 Since publishing this item, Tesla has asked me to link it to this article that discusses their truck in greater detail.